Skip To Main Content

 Embryo-Fetal Toxicity

 Based on the mechanism of action and findings from animal studies, POLIVY can cause fetal harm when administered to a pregnant woman.
-When administered to rats, the small molecule component of POLIVY, monomethyl auristatin E, caused adverse developmental outcomes, including embryo-fetal mortality and structural abnormalities, at exposures below those occurring clinically at the recommended dose.
+The small molecule component of POLIVY, monomethyl auristatin E, administered to rats caused adverse developmental outcomes, including embryo-fetal mortality and structural abnormalities, at exposures below those occurring clinically at the recommended dose.

 The Most Common Adverse Reactions